Chinese Americans in Boston

 The Boston metropolitan area has an active Chinese American community.
 As of 2013, the Boston Chinatown was the third largest Chinatown in the United States, and there are also Chinese populations in the suburbs of Greater Boston, including Quincy, Malden, Acton, Newton, and Lexington.
 As of 2006, Boston, Quincy, Malden, Newton, Brookline, and Cambridge house about half of all of the ethnic Chinese in Massachusetts, and as a whole, Chinese constituted the largest Asian ethnic group in the state.

 History

 In the beginning of the 20th century, most Chinese moving to New England were single men, while some were single women.
 Historically most Chinese moving to Massachusetts specifically went to the Boston Chinatown and prior to the 1960s the state overall had little Chinese immigration.
 Immigration from China into the Boston area increased after the Immigration and Nationality Act of 1965 was passed.

+During the 1960s, major development projects, including the Massachusetts Turnpike Extension, the Southeast Expressway, and the expansion of the Tufts Medical complex, reduced Chinatown's land area by approximately half even as its population increased by 25 percent.

 From 2000 to 2010, the Chinese population of Massachusetts increased by 46%.
 By 2004 Malden received an influx of second and third generation Chinese moving from Boston and elsewhere.
 As of 2010 there were almost 123,000 Chinese Americans in all of Massachusetts.
 By 2011 many Chinese Americans settled in the Boston suburbs, either moving there from Boston or immigrating directly from China to the Boston suburbs.

 By 2013, the Boston Chinatown was facing redevelopment and gentrification.
+The neighborhood's Asian population continued to decline in the following years, with Asian residents accounting for 58 percent of Chinatown's population in 2017, compared with nearly 70 percent in 2000.

+Chinese American businesses

+Chinese-owned businesses have historically played a role in the development of Boston's Chinatown.
+In 1921, Ruby Foo opened Ruby Foo's Den at 6 Hudson Street.
+The Chinese restaurant became known for attracting celebrity customers.